kkgthb/Salesforce-Flow-Apex-Defined-Data-Types-Examples/README.md

 ## HTTPMockFactory class

-You'll need this class for all 3 examples
+You'll need this class for any of the examples.  _(Each example also has 3 more classes you need to create, including a unit test to run, and some Anonymous Apex to execute.)_

 ```java
 public class HTTPMockFactory implements HttpCalloutMock {